 Most home transcription work is done on an independent contractor-basis, meaning that you are not an employee.
 Read more about the difference between employees and contractors.

-Typing Online Is Not the Same as Transcription
+Typing Online Is Not the Same

 There are online typing jobs or data entry work that are similar to transcription but that don’t typically require the same level of skill, and they won’t pay as much as true transcription.
 If you are starting out, these may be the right work-at-home jobs for you.
 But you just need to understand what you’re getting into.